PrisonTeam/Prison/test-plans/test-plans-README.md

 miss something obvious or not even consider something critical.
 But this is a plan, and like all plans, this can be adjusted to better suite the evolution of our knowledge.

 Here is the scope of the mother of all intimidations: the number of versions supported in this plugin!
-These are the test servers that I built.
-There are too many to hit every spigot and minecraft release.
+The following are the test servers that I built, hitting only the latest release of each major minecraft version.
+There are too many possible combinations of releases that have been published to include as an actual test severe.
 My direction is to test on the latest update of a release.
 For example, we support minecraft version 1.8, but I'm only going to test it on 1.8.8 since that would help to ensure as many bugs within the Spigot api are fixed as possible.
 That way this project is less about supporting the behavior of known bugs, and more on providing fun features to help make our servers awesome!
-Right? :)
+Right? :)  I hope so.
 * **Minecraft 1.8.8**
 * **Minecraft 1.9.4**
 * **Minecraft 1.10.2**
 * **Minecraft 1.11**
 * **Minecraft 1.12.2**
 * **Minecraft 1.13.2**
-* **Minecraft 1.14.2**
+* **Minecraft 1.14.2** - Failures.
+Cannot support right now.

 It really should be noted that this is a lot of ground to cover.
 If you are running a server that is using a version other than one of these and you hit a problem, I could spin up and test on that.
 Honestly,